pingidentity/pingidentity-devops-getting-started/docs/PROD-LICENSE.md

 piconfig
 ```

-and answer the propmpt with your DEVOPS User/Key.
-You can view these settings with the ``denv`` command after you've
+and answer the prompts with your DEVOPS User/Key.
+You can view these settings with the ``denv`` command after you've configured them.
-configured them.

 ## Using your DevOps User/Key
 When starting an image, you can provide your devops property file ``~/.pingidentity/devops`` or using